Patent Monopolies, Corruption And The New Alzheimer’s Drug – OpEd

 By Dean Baker

 It seems that no one in policy circles believes that people respond to incentives.
-How else can we explain this lengthy piece in the New York Times on the process by which the Food and Drug Administration (FDA) approved Aduhelm, a drug for treating Alzheimer’s disease.
+How else can we explain this lengthy piece in the New York Times on the process by which the Food and Drug Administration (FDA)) approved Adehelm, a drug for treating Alzheimer’s disease.

 The piece details how the clinical trials designed to determine its effectiveness were aborted, since it did not appear to be helping patients.
 Nonetheless, the FDA worked close with Biogen, the drug’s manufacturer, to find evidence that it might be effective in slowing cognitive decline.
 The FDA ended up approving the drug over the unanimous objection of its advisory panel.
 (There was one abstention.)